 A lesson by Paul Blundell

-This lesson is going to show you how to interact with the Android Things Peripheral IO APIs to understand and communicate with a PWM peripheral.
-In this case a Piezo Transducer.
+This lesson is going to show you how to interact with the Android Things Peripheral IO APIs to understand and communicate with a GPIO output peripheral.
+In this case a LED.
 Using this peripheral to code an IoT android app.

-We will learn about Pulse Width Modularization and how to read and use the documentation to help us code a PWM peripheral.
-We will discuss the PWM API’s, how to deal with IOExceptions in your app, how to manage hardware resources and how Android Things works with the Android lifecycle.
-Coding an android application to communicate with the the Rainbow Hat Piezo Buzzer and play the awesome Pokemon Anime theme tune from our app.
+We will learn about General Purpose Input Output and how to read and use the documentation to help us code a GPIO output peripheral.
+We will discuss the GPIO API’s, how to deal with IOExceptions in your app, how to manage hardware resources and how Android Things works with the Android lifecycle.
+Coding an android application to communicate with the one of the Rainbow Hat LEDs and display the results from our app.

-When complete, you will have learnt the basics of PWM peripheral communication and also written an Android Things application that will play the Pokemon Anime theme tune through the buzzer when it is ran.
+When complete, you will have learnt the basics of GPIO output peripheral communication and also written an Android Things application that will flash an LED in intervals when it is ran.

 For this lesson you will require: